When to Start Potty Training: 7 Signs Your Child Is Ready

 If you started preparing your child for potty training in advance, you probably already have a potty chair at home.

-Once your child is familiar with “her” potty chair, these are some steps you can take to start potty training:
+Once your child is familiar with their potty chair, these are some steps you can take to start potty training:

-1. Let your child sit on her potty fully clothed while you talk to her about the potty and what it's for.
+• Let your child sit on their potty fully clothed while you talk to them about the potty and what it’s for.

-2. Once your child is sitting on the potty by herself without being prompted, you can try getting her to sit there with her diaper off.
-Don't make your child sit on the potty if she doesn't want to.
+• Once your child is sitting on the potty by themselves without being prompted, you can try getting them to sit there with their diaper off.
+Don’t make your child sit on the potty if they don't want to.

-3. When she's comfortable with that routine, try changing her diaper while she's on the potty.
-If she pooped, show her how you drop the poop into the potty chair or the toilet.
+• When they're comfortable with that routine, try changing their diaper while they're on the potty.
+If they pooped, show them how you drop the poop into the potty chair or the toilet.

-4. Introduce the habit of handwashing every time your child gets off the potty, even if she didn't pee or poop.
+• Introduce the habit of handwashing every time your child gets off the potty, even if they didn’t pee or poop.

 Trust your instincts on whether or not the time is right to launch into potty training.
 Even if your toddler is showing signs of being ready for potty training, you might want to put off introducing this new skill in the following situations: